LeKinaSa/lpoo-out-of-the-breach/docs/README.md

 We have a big switch operator in `Position.adjacentPos ( AttackDirection )`.
 In this case, we could use some refactorings such as Replace Type Code with Subclass or Replace Type Code with State / Strategy.
 However, we feel like that change may result in a much more confusing code as it will split important parts of our class and generate a but load of classes. \
 `Position.adjacentPos ( AttackDirection )` : https://github.com/FEUP-LPOO/lpoo-2020-g21/blob/master/src/main/java/out_of_the_breach/model/Position.java (lines 92-174)

 * **Comments** \
 In the longer functions, comments help us keep up with the flow of execution.
 However, sometimes the comments could be replaced by easier to understand functions.
 This happens in the Enemy Subclasses inside the moveAndPlanAttack( ) method.
-To solve this smell, we could use Extract Method to allow us to have segmentation on our code and avoid big and complex functions. \
+To solve this smell, we could use Extract Method to allow us to have more segmentation on our code and avoid big and complex functions. \
 `Bug` function : https://github.com/FEUP-LPOO/lpoo-2020-g21/blob/master/src/main/java/out_of_the_breach/model/Bug.java (lines 38, 67) \
 `Lizard` function : https://github.com/FEUP-LPOO/lpoo-2020-g21/blob/master/src/main/java/out_of_the_breach/model/Lizard.java (lines 31, 40, 50) \
 `Dragon` function : https://github.com/FEUP-LPOO/lpoo-2020-g21/blob/master/src/main/java/out_of_the_breach/model/Dragon.java (lines 41, 50, 51, 64, 72, 76, 86)